coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 In the special case of obtaining a familiar, both wizards and sorcerers have the same ability.
-A sorcerer/wizard stacks his sorcerer and wizard levels to determine the familiar's natural armor, Intelligence score, and special abilities.
+A sorcerer/wizard stacks his sorcerer and wizard levels to determine the familiar’s natural armor, Intelligence score, and special abilities.

 **Feats:** A multiclass character gains feats based on character levels,